JCK Las Vegas 2018: Demand Improves, But Attendance Declines

 Jewellery designers, manufacturers and diamond dealers, who comprise the majority of exhibitors at the show, generally saw steady, if still somewhat cautious, business.
 But most of the show talk concerned De Beers’ newly announced synthetic diamond jewellery collection, Lightbox.

 Finished jewellery exhibitors at the Mandalay Bay venue reported good orders – slightly better than last year for a number of them – but added that the show is always more about meeting, greeting and making new contacts than it is about writing business.

 “Buyers looking for important pieces don’t usually place their orders here, but they come by and we talk with them,” said a designer in the Luxury Pavilion.
 “All the business is done later.”

 Manufacturers with more commercial lines said all of their products are available for order online, so the show has become more of a place to listen to client concerns and take suggestions.

-Female self-purchase has become a very important niche for jewelry makers, so many are creating lines in the $500-$1,000 price range to appeal to women who might buy jewelry on an impulse or put fine jewelry in a category competitive with other accessories.
+Female self-purchase has become a very important niche for jewelry makers, so many are creating lines in the $500-$1,000 (£380-£760) price range to appeal to women who might buy jewellery on an impulse or put fine jewellery in a category competitive with other accessories.

 “The major chains were here, and independents.
 Most were just buying what they needed in the short term and larger goods (generally 3 carats-plus) only against customer calls,” said one exhibitor.

-There was interest in higher-end fancy pink and blue colored diamonds, but supplies were few and calls were limited to stones under a half carat.
+There was interest in higher-end fancy pink and blue coloured diamonds, but supplies were few and calls were limited to stones under a half carat.

-Colored stone demand at the American Gem Trade Association show was generally slow throughout the week.
-Dealers reported that buyers were looking for unheated ruby and sapphire, fancy color sapphire and some smaller stones for color accents.
+Coloured stone demand at the American Gem Trade Association show was generally slow throughout the week.
+Dealers reported that buyers were looking for unheated ruby and sapphire, fancy colour sapphire and some smaller stones for colour accents.

 In addition, exhibitors noted that many clients order online, skipping the shows altogether.